 Social sharing settings

-Within the Workplace Challenge Service there are a number of sharing settings: Screen name, profile visibility, activity visibility.
+Within the Workplace Activity Tracker Service there are a number of sharing settings: Screen name, profile visibility, activity visibility.
 Both Profile visibility and activity visibility have four sharing levels:

 You can control what personal and activity data you share and with whom you share it with.
 We encourage you to adjust the sharing settings to best meet your objectives and sharing comfort level.
 It should be noted that by default both the profile and activity visibility is set to 'public'.
 In order to change this, you can go to the privacy settings (My dashboard > Privacy).

 If you reside in the European Economic Area, you have certain rights to the Personal Data that we have collected about you.
 To exercise your rights to your Personal Data, please contact us through your lead licensee contact or at the address listed below.
 We will respond to reasonable requests as soon as practicable, and in any event, within the time limits prescribed by law.

 You have the following rights:

 1. Right of access to your Personal Data (Art.
 15 GDPR): You have the right to ask us for confirmation on whether we are processing your Personal Data, and access to the Personal Data and related information on that processing (e.g., the purposes of the processing, or the categories of Personal Data involved).